SkygearIO/guides/auth/basics/android.md

 });
 ```

-## Changing username/email/password

-### Change the username / email of a user
+## Updating the username / email of a user

 To change a user's username and email, you can use the `skygear.saveUser()` method by providing the user ID and the new username and/or the new email.

-Every user can only edit his/her information
-While only users with admin privilege can change information of other users.
+Each user can only edit his/her information.
+Only users with the admin role can change information of other users.

-To change the username/email of the current user:
+This is how you can update the username/email of the current user:

 ```java
 User currentUser = skygear.getCurrentUser();